arresteddevops/ado-hugo/content/episode/ai-sdlc.md

 podcast_bytes = "18200000" # the length of the episode in bytes
 episode_image = "episode/img/ai-sdlc.png"
 episode_banner = "episode/img/ai-sdlc-banner.png"
-guests = ["hfoxwell","rwarner"] # The names of your guests, based on the filename without extension. sponsors = ["flyio","attribute"] episode = "205"
+guests = ["hfoxwell","rwerner"] # The names of your guests, based on the filename without extension. sponsors = ["flyio","attribute"] episode = "205"
 title = "How AI is changing the SDLC with Hannah Foxwell and Robert Warner"